LogHero/lh-wp-plugin/loghero/readme.txt

 = Added =
 * Redis log buffer as an alternative to the file log buffer
 * Option to disable flush of log events
+* Added prefix to plugin options to avoid name collisions

 = [0.2.2] =
 = Added =